+Please note:

-Please note: Before discussing our rules for the course, let me warmly thank the many students who are conscientious and courteous while endeavoring to meet course obligations.
+Before discussing our rules for the course, let me warmly thank the many students who are conscientious and courteous while endeavoring to meet course obligations.
 I do notice your efforts.
 It is you who make teaching a joy.
 Thank you for being there!
 That said, rules are there to make sure everybody is on the same page before we embark on this learning experience together.
 So, please read the sections below carefully and hopefully we can avoid most issues in the course of the semester.

-Contacting the Instructor
+Contacting the Instructor Email:

-Email: The by far best way to reach me is email.
+The by far best way to reach me is email.
 I will check my email at least once a day, Monday through Sunday.
 You can usually expect a response from me within 24 hours Monday through Friday.
 If you do not receive a response within that time frame, I probably did not get your message.
 In that case, please check your email to make sure it fulfills the requirements below and re-send it.
+REMIND App is another way to get in touch with me and is sometimes faster for quick questions.
+Please join using the information on BlackBoard.

-Required email format
+Required email format:

 Always include our course name and section number in the subject line plus a brief heading related to the content of your email.
 Please use your WKU student e-mail account.
 For example: "COMM145 700: Theory/Context paper question".
 I get a lot of emails and scan through them for emails from students.
 Including an appropriate subject line will ensure that I notice your email.
 Within the email, make sure to always include the following: a greeting, a closer, and your name.
 Including these items is basic courtesy in email exchanges.
 You will make a much better impression on whomever you email if you include these basic features.
 DO NOT reply to my announcements, they tend to get buried in a thread.
-Create a new email as described above.
-If I haven't answered you within 24 hours, please resend in case it was sent incorrectly.

-Skype/Webcam: Either during office hours or at other arranged times, we can have meetings through Skype using either just audio or webcams.
+Zoom Meetings: Either during office hours or at other arranged times, we can have meetings through Zoom using either just audio or webcams.
 Seeing each other can be very helpful especially if we need to discuss more complicated issues.